gbv/grimpo-skosmos/README.md

 The Skosmos web interface is by default accessable under <http://localhost:9090/> and the importer at <http://localhost:5020/>.

 The skript `import-terminologies.sh` takes a JSON file listing terminologies, each with their BARTOC URI (`uri`) and a download link (`distributions[0].download`).
 See [`terminologies.json`](terminologies.json) for an example and [JSKOS] for reference.
 The script registers each terminology using [n4o-graph-importer] and passes the download link to download and add it to the triple store.
-Afterwards the skript updates Skosmos configuration in `config-docker-compose.ttl` to make terminologies accessible via Skosmos.
+Afterwards the skript updates Skosmos configuration in `skosmos.ttl` to make terminologies accessible via Skosmos.

 It is also possible to register and add individual terminologies using `import-terminologies.sh`.
 To do so the skript takes both the BARTOC URI and a download link, in this order, as arguments.
 The new terminology will be register and added to the triple store and the Skosmos config.